Dev49net/wp-first-letter-avatar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Set custom avatars for users with no Gravatar.
-The avatar will be a first (or any other) letter of the users's name, just like in Discourse.
+The avatar will be a first (or any other) letter of the users's name.

 == Description ==